IIIF/api/source/api/presentation/2.1/index.md

  * A content resource _MAY_ have exactly one format, and if so, it _MUST_ be the value of the `Content-Type` header returned when the resource is dereferenced.
  * Other resource types _MUST NOT_ have a format.

-_N.B._ This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
+This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.

 ##### height
 The height of a canvas or image resource.
 For images, the value is in pixels.
 For canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.